endlesspint8/endlesspint8.github.io/_drafts/2017-01-01-nfl-expert-picks-football-prediction-standings-2016.md

 ## Experts Know Things, Right?

 What we hope to discover in this season-long investigation into _American_ football game predictions is which major outlet has the best brain trust.
 By major outlet we mean the networks that carry the games, CBS, ESPN, FOX and NBC,<sup id="a1">[1](#f1)</sup> and best, at least initially, will be determined by how well the respective crews, as a collective, do against game results.
-Game results should be self explanatory and in addition we will be looking at performance against the spread (will be using <a href="http://www.sportsline.com/nfl/odds/" target="_blank">SportsLine</a>), where applicable.
+Game results should be self explanatory and in addition we will be looking at performance against the spread (using <a href="http://www.sportsline.com/nfl/odds/" target="_blank">SportsLine</a>), where applicable.
 What exactly "as a collective" means is simple enough to guess at but will be explained further below after introducing the prediction sources and explaining a bit about the data sets.

 To begin with we have 2 human panels, CBS and ESPN, and 2 data models/simulations, FiveThirtyEight and FOX.
 CBS offers straight up (SUP) and against the spread (ATS) picks, ESPN only SUP.
 CBS and ESPN have 8- and 9-men<sup id="a2">[2](#f2)</sup> expert crews, respectively.
 We will be tracking all of the picks on an individual (each expert's choice) and collective level, taking each expert's pick as a vote for that game.
 Regarding the latter voting process, we will be using the percentage of votes for a specific team as a proxy for that panel's expected winning probability.
 Due to CBS having an even number of experts, introducing the very likely scenario of 50/50 splits, we will give the push to the away team in SUP and to the betting dog in ATS.
 The CBS split decisions of 50/50 will not be a problem in determining forecast probabilistic accuracy as we will be using the <a href="https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=brier%20score" target="_score">Brier score</a> (BS) and this method takes this eventuality into consideration.